4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 3. When the treating provider

 the treating provider specifies an MMI effective date.
 It is BWC’s policy to

 pay TT through the day before the MMI effective date.

-treating physician performs an exam on 10/01/2009.
+treating provider performs an exam on 10/01/2009.

-treating physician’s medical report dated 10/03/2009 states the IW is MMI, but
+treating provider’s medical report dated 10/03/2009 states the IW is MMI, but

 an effective date is not given.

 effective date of the termination is 10/01/2009, the date of the treating provider’s

 reached MMI on 10/1/2009.